ManageIQ/manageiq-documentation/managing_providers/_topics/embedded_workflows.md

 2. Build the docker containers that are required for the workflow.

-   a) Bundle your task resource code, and add it to a docker image You can bundle the code by creating a standard [Dockerfile](https://docs.docker.com/engine/reference/builder/) and building the image (https://docs.docker.com/engine/reference/commandline/build/).
+   When you have the code for your task resource written, you need to bundle it into a docker image.
+You can bundle the code by creating a standard  [Dockerfile](https://docs.docker.com/engine/reference/builder/) and building the image (https://docs.docker.com/engine/reference/commandline/build/).
 Then, you can push the image to a [registry](https://docs.docker.com/engine/reference/commandline/push/), which makes the image available to be used by {{ site.data.product.title_short }}.
 When you have pushed your images to an image registry, you can add the registry to {{ site.data.product.title_short }}.

-   On appliances, `podman` is used to execute the container, so use [podman login](https://docs.podman.io/en/stable/markdown/podman-login.1.html) as the `manageiq` user.
+  a) On appliances, `podman` is used to execute the container, so use [podman login](https://docs.podman.io/en/stable/markdown/podman-login.1.html) as the `manageiq` user.

      ```
      # su manageiq